 As the script pushes an ‘event’ into the data layer we need to create a new ‘Custom Event’ trigger that fires when the data layer detects a ‘virtualPageView’ event.
 We also only want the trigger to fire when it is on the page path where our application or form is located.

 6. Create a Virtual Pageview Tag:

 We now need to create a tag that sends the virtual pageviews to Google Analytics.
-Go to ‘Tag’s and select ‘New’ and use the following settings:
+Go to ‘Tag’s and select ‘New’.